viamrobotics/docs/docs/internals/rdk.md

 For an overview of the Viam platform, see [Viam in 3 minutes](/get-started/viam/).
 {{< /alert >}}

-Viam’s Robot Development Kit (RDK) is the [open-source](https://github.com/viamrobotics/rdk), on-robot portion of the Viam platform, that provides `viam-server` and the Go SDK.
+Viam’s Robot Development Kit (RDK) is the [open-source](https://github.com/viamrobotics/rdk), on-machine portion of the Viam platform, that provides `viam-server` and the Go SDK.

 ## `viam-server`